 In 2017 Solid Biosciences reported that it had raised up to \$50 million to continue to advance its programs for Duchenne, following which the trustees decided (jointly with two other UK Charities with which the DRF co-invested) to realise some of DRF's investment which has enabled DRF to pursue other avenues of research and programmes as advised by our Scientific Advisory Board.
-It is anticipated that a balance of the funds from this sale of shares will be transferred to the charities (including the DRF) in 2019.
-The trustees and Scientific Advisory Board will continue to work together during 2019 to ensure these funds are put to the most effective use.
+The balance of the funds from this sale of shares were transferred to the charities (including the DRF) in 2019.
 In 2018 Solid Biosciences completed an IPO on the NASDAQ stock exchange.
 The remainder of the charities' holdings has been retained in Solid Biosciences.

 The DRF is committed to continuing to raise funds to tackle every aspect of this multi-faceted disease.
 We will continue to look for ways in which we can support Duchenne therapies moving to clinical trials as quickly and safely as possible, in the search for a cure.
+We will seek out complementary therapies that aim to ensure as many boys and young men as possible will be eligible to receive curative treatments if and when they become available.
 We also want to ensure that all boys, whether ambulant or non-ambulant, are eligible to participant in clinical trials and get access to vital care and treatments.